Jas0108/3gpp-rag/README.md

-# 3GPP 5G Standards Assistant — Hallucination-Resistant RAG Backend
+# 3GPP 5G Standards Assistant
 A clean, production-quality **Retrieval-Augmented Generation (RAG)** backend that answers technical questions using **only** the 3GPP TS 23.501 V18.12.0 specification as its knowledge source.

 Designed with **LangChain** and a multi-stage **Evidence Sufficiency Gate**, it guarantees that the system **refuses to answer out-of-scope questions** instead of hallucinating.

 ---

-## 🎯 Key Design Features
+## Key Design Features

 1. **Section-Aware PDF Ingestion**: Extracts text page-by-page and parses 3GPP hierarchy (`4.2.2 Network Functions...`) accurately, preserving page numbers and section metadata.
 2. **Hybrid Retrieval (Dense + BM25)**: